jwage/phpchunkit/README.markdown

     phpchunkit --num-chunks=5 --chunk=1

-Run tests that match a filter:
+Run test paths that match a filter:

     phpchunkit --filter=BuildSandbox

 Run a specific file:

     phpchunkit --file=tests/Command/BuildSandboxTest.php

+Run tests that contain the given content:

+    phpchunkit --contains="SOME_CONSTANT_NAME"

+Run tests that do not contain the given content:

+    phpchunkit --group=functional --not-contains="SOME_CONSTANT_NAME"

 Run tests for changed files: